 - Sunday-Wednesday: 6pm-9pm

-Thesis Formatting Hours: We offer thesis formatting help two to three weeks before an upload deadline.
-During the Fall 2020 semester, Thesis Formatting Reviews will be offered online.
+Thesis Formatting Hours: Graduate Student Government provides thesis formatting support via the Writing Center 2-3 weeks before upload deadlines.
 Students should prepare an electronic copy of their thesis for a preliminary format review.
-Students can receive help with formatting issues such as margins, visual aids, page numbers, white space, and front matter.
+Students can receive help with issues such as margins, visual aids, page numbers, white space, and front matter.
 All formatting sessions will take place online with the consultant titled “thesis formatting.”
-Appointments are available on the following days/times:
+Appointments are available on the following days: